schoenemeyer/WRF-Azure/README.md

 ```
 ssh username@<ip> -p 50000
 ```
-Doublecheck whether the hostname is correctly set in the hostfile
+Doublecheck whether the hostname is correctly set in the hostfile and start installation and running the benchmark:
 ```
 ./install-run-wrf.sh
 ```